 Earnings reports

-Companies routinely release report cards called earnings reports to show investors how they’re faring financially.
-When company bottom lines are booming or beat expectations, their stock prices may rise, though not always.
+Companies routinely release earnings reports to show investors how they’re faring financially.
+When company bottom lines are robust or beat investor expectations, their stock prices may rise, though not always.
 When the opposite happens, their stock prices may fall.
+In some cases, a company may beat its forecasted earnings but still decline in value because it was by less than expected.

 Stock market correction vs. bear market

-While corrections and bear markets share some common features, they are distinct in a few key ways.
+Corrections and bear markets share some common traits.
+They also differ in a few key ways.

 Similarities

-- Both can be driven by investors’ response to factors like news headlines, economic data, and company earnings.
+- Each can be driven by investor reactions to factors like news headlines, economic data, and company earnings.

-- Past corrections and bear markets have ended eventually, and gains have followed.
+- Historically, when past corrections and bear markets have ended, periods of gains have followed.

 Differences

-- Market corrections have historically been more common than bear markets.
+- Corrections have historically occurred more frequently than bear markets.

-- Bear markets have lasted longer than market corrections.
+- Bear markets tend to last longer than market corrections.

 Stock market correction vs. crash